ashir1S/Bone-Fracture-Detection-Dashboard-UI/README.md

 # Bone Fracture Detection Dashboard (UI Prototype)

 This is a **UI prototype** for a Bone Fracture Detection Dashboard created using **Streamlit**.
 The focus of this prototype is on exploring an attractive dashboard layout, implementing a dark/light theme toggle, and ensuring responsive design.
-This project is purely for UI/UX design practice and does not include any functional machine learning integration.
+This project is purely for UI/UX design practice and does not include any functional machine learning integrations.

 ⚠️ **Note**: This is not a functional detection system but a **UI/UX prototype**.